Film d'auteur: Origin

 In the United Kingdom, the idea of film d'auteur was also born in the 1950s with the critic-filmmakers of the review Sequence, admirative of the work of Jean Vigo and Jacques Prévert and close to the Jeunes gens en colère.
-Karel Reisz, Lindsay Anderson and Tony Richardson, founders of Free cinema, call for the re-founding of a cinema that breaks with the conventional workmanship of the majority British productions.
+Karel Reisz, Lindsay Anderson and Tony Richardson, founders of Free cinema, call for the re-founding of a cinema that breaks with the conventional workmanship of the majority of British productions.
 The productions derived from it want to be more authentic, singular and anchored in a certain social reality.
 When Free Cinema was launched in 1956, Reisz declared: "We work outside the habitual framework of the industry and we have in common social concerns which we try to express in our films."
 The auteur is therefore an independent creator marked for his commitment and the acuteness of his outlook on society.

 In Eastern Europe, some young auteurs, recognized in the international sphere for their innovative style or the accuracy of their social observation, began to emerge in the 1960s with the temporary appeasement of governance in some Communist states and the relative loosening of censorship committees (New Czechoslovak Wave, New Polish Cinema, etc.).

-In the United States at the end of the 1960s the filmmakers of the new generation recognized themselves in the concept of auteur as defined by Truffaut and profited off the financial crisis within large studios to take power there and put themselves at the center of the conception and production of films, a position of which they had previously been deprived.
+In the United States at the end of the 1960s, the filmmakers of the new generation recognized themselves in the concept of auteur as defined by Truffaut and profited off the financial crisis within large studios to take power there and put themselves at the center of the conception and production of films, a position of which they had previously been deprived.
 The directors of the New Hollywood then claim total authority over the cinematographic works of which they shaped the artistic point of view.
 They tried in this way to affirm the coherence of their style.

-In Denmark in the 1990s a radical process of re-founding film d'auteur was undertaken by the creators of Dogme95.
+In Denmark in the 1990s, a radical process of re-founding film d'auteur was undertaken by the creators of Dogme95.